TIY-1511/rails/30_users.md

 ```
 If the value of the attribute does not match the regular expression, then an error will be added to the models validation errors.

+The odd looking code above is a regular expression, to learn more about search google for tutorials like this one - http://www.tutorialspoint.com/ruby/ruby_regular_expressions.htm

 The following is added to the model class to make use of this validator:

 ```ruby